steamship-core/steamship-langchain/README.md

 For production uses, persistent workspaces can be created and retrieved via `Steamship(workspace_handle="my_workspace")` .

 > **NOTE**
-> Thesee examples omit `import` blocks.
+> These examples omit `import` blocks.
 Please consult the `examples/` directory for complete source code.

 > **NOTE**
 > Client examples assume that the user has a Steamship API key and that it is exposed to the environment (see: [API Keys](#api-keys))